Americana, São Paulo: Ethnic groups

 The population mainly descends from American Southerners and a mixture of Portuguese, Italian, German and Levantine immigrants, as well as some indigenous Brazilian and African peoples.

-Because of its origins as a village settled by American Confederates, it received the name "Americana", referring to "cidade" or city, the feminine form of "American", which in Portuguese means any native of the Americas, although often applied only to US citizens.
+Because of its origins as a village settled by American Confederates, it received the name "Americana", the feminine form of "American", which in Portuguese can mean any native of the Americas, although often applied only to U.S. citizens.